ethz-coss/routify/README.md

 - **Greener** - Routes through parks and green spaces
 - **More pleasant** - Considering altitude and scenic factors

-The system uses real-time environmental data and advanced routing algorithms to provide personalized recommendations based on user preferences and current conditions.
+The system uses environmental data and advanced routing algorithms to provide personalized recommendations based on user preferences and current conditions.

 ## Key Features